bryanchance/scion/go/sigmgmt/static/doc/sig.md

 ### Use case #1 - Single path traffic <a id="use-case-1"> </a>

 In the topology below, two SIGs from two different ASes communicate across a single SCION path.
 The Berlin AS (`1-ff00:0:11`) contains one IPv4 network (`192.168.1.0/24`) that is directly connected to a SIG.
 The hosts in this network (e.g., HostA) want to talk to the hosts in the London AS (`2-ff00:0:2`), located in networks `192.168.2.0/24` and `192.168.3.0/24`.
 The two ASes communicate via the path that goes through the Zürich and Paris ASes.

 ![Use case 1](case1.png)

 Configuring a SIG is done by editing the JSON file.
 This can be done either via the SIG WebUI, or by manually creating the file.

 At a minimum, the config file must specify the following:

-*   The known remote ASes;
+-   The known remote ASes;
-*   The IP networks contained in each remote AS;
+-   The IP networks contained in each remote AS;
-*   The list of SIGs in each remote AS.

 For example, a minimal configuration file for the Berlin SIG looks like: